 If your company uses Office 365 as its work-suite of choice, the chances are you are familiar with Microsoft Teams.
 It is Microsoft’s dedicated business video-conferencing tool and, like Zoom, it has enjoyed a big spike in user numbers as the coronavirus lockdown has come into force.

-Unfortunately, Teams does not deploy end-to-end encryption either.
+Unfortunately, Teams does not deploy end-to-end encryption.
 But it does enforce team-wide and organisation-wide two-factor authentication and does encrypt data both while it is being sent and while it is at rest.

-Although Zoom has become an invaluable tool, there are alternatives and many you and others will already have installed.
+Although Zoom has become an invaluable tool, there are alternatives, many you and others will already have installed.